top of page

 A poem, a story, or a simple journal entry can be a conduit for our spirit’s expression.

-What would a rap verse about your upstairs neighbors be?
+What would a rap battle about your upstairs neighbors be?
 What adventures would you have in time travel?
 What love note would you like to receive?

 3. Create something visual.